azat-co/practicalnode/chapter1/chapter1.md

 ![alt](media/image13.png)

-***Figure 1-13.** Webstorm IDE work space*
+***Figure 1-13.** WebStorm IDE work space*

 # Watching for File Changes

-If you are familiar with tools that are watching for file changes and restarting Node apps, or it’s not an issue for you, feel free to skip this section.
+If you are familiar with tools that are watching for file changes and restarting Node apps, or if it’s not an issue for you, feel free to skip this section.
 All other developers must pay attention.

 Node.js applications are stored in memory, and if we make changes to the source code, we need to restart the process (i.e., node).
 We do this manually by killing the process and starting a new one (Control+C on macOS and Ctrl+C on Windows).

 However, it’s faster for development if this constant sequence of restarts is automated.
-There are brilliant tools that leverage the `watch`(<http://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener>) method from the core Node.js `fs` module and restart servers when we save changes from an editor:
+There are brilliant tools that leverage the `watch` method (<http://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener>) from the core Node.js `fs` module and restart servers when we save changes from an editor:

-- *[node-dev](https://npmjs.org/package/node-dev) (<https://npmjs.org/package/node-dev>)*: A tool to restart your Node servers
+- *[node-dev](https://npmjs.org/package/node-dev) (<https://npmjs.org/package/node-dev>)*: A development tool to restart your Node servers
-- *[nodemon](https://npmjs.org/package/nodemon) (<https://npmjs.org/package/nodemon>)*: Another tool to restart your Node servers
+- *[nodemon](https://npmjs.org/package/nodemon) (<https://npmjs.org/package/nodemon>)*: Another development tool to restart your Node servers
-- *[supervisor](https://npmjs.org/package/supervisor) (<https://npmjs.org/package/supervisor>)*: A tool which was used in production to restart your Node servers but which can be used in development as well
+- *[supervisor](https://npmjs.org/package/supervisor) (<https://npmjs.org/package/supervisor>)*: A tool which was used in production to restart your Node servers, but which can be used in development as well
-- *[pm2-dev](http://npmjs.org/pm2) (<http://npmjs.org/pm2>)*: A development version of the pm2 tool
+- *[pm2-dev](http://npmjs.org/package/pm2) (<http://npmjs.org/pm2>)*: A development version of the production-level pm2 tool
-- *[forever](http://npmjs.org/forever) (<http://npmjs.org/forever>)*: usually used in production (we examine this topic in Chapter 11)
+- *[forever](http://npmjs.org/package/forever) (<http://npmjs.org/forever>)*: A production tool similar to pm2 but older (we examine this topic in Chapter 11)

 Any one of these tools is as easy to use as installing globally with `$ npm install -g node-dev`, then running the Node.js script with `$ node-dev program.js`.
 Just replace `node-dev` with another module name. &#x263A;

-For a comparison between these tools, refer to [Comparison: Tools to Automate Restarting Node.js Server After Code Changes](http://strongloop.com/strongblog/comparison-tools-to-automate-restarting-node-js-server-after-code-changes-forever-nodemon-nodesupervisor-nodedev) (<http://strongloop.com/strongblog/comparison-tools-to-automate-restarting-node-js-server-after-code-changes-forever-nodemon-nodesupervisor-nodedev>)
+For a comparison between these tools, refer to [Comparison: Tools to Automate Restarting Node.js Server After Code Changes](http://strongloop.com/strongblog/comparison-tools-to-automate-restarting-node-js-server-after-code-changes-forever-nodemon-nodesupervisor-nodedev) (<http://strongloop.com/strongblog/comparison-tools-to-automate-restarting-node-js-server-after-code-changes-forever-nodemon-nodesupervisor-nodedev>).

 **Tip** It’s good to know that Express.js reloads a template file for every new request by default.
 So, no server restart is necessary.
 However, we can cache templates by enabling the `view cache` setting.
-For more Express.js setting, take a look at Pro Express.js 4 (Apress, 2014).
+For more on Express.js setting, take a look at one of the best books I ever wrote Pro Express.js 4 (Apress, 2014) at <http://amzn.to/1D6qiqk>.

 # Summary

 In this chapter, we explored Installing Node.js and npm, and launching Node.js scripts from the command line.
 We also looked at the essential concepts of Node.js syntax and the platform.
-Last, lists of Node.js IDEs and libraries for development were provided.
+Lastly, I provided the lists of Node.js IDEs and libraries for development were provided.

 In the next chapter, we dive deep into using the most popular Node.js framework for creating web apps.